yvorlovskiy/yvorlovskiy.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a first-year CS PhD student at Berkeley, where I am fortunate to be advised by [Jacob Steinhardt](https://jsteinhardt.stat.berkeley.edu/).
-I am interested in aligning adaptive ML systems, especially sequential decision-making agents.
+I am a second-year CS PhD student at Berkeley, where I am fortunate to be advised by [Jacob Steinhardt](https://jsteinhardt.stat.berkeley.edu/).
+I am interested in developing safe ML systems, especially sequential decision-making agents.
 I am grateful to be supported by a [FLI PhD fellowship](https://futureoflife.org/about-us/our-people/fellowship-winners-2022/).

 I studied mathematics and computer science at Caltech, where I worked with [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) and [Yuanyuan Shi](https://yyshi.eng.ucsd.edu/).